-There are 125 kilometres of reefs offering coral garden, amazing dropoffs and outer reefs with pinnacles and deep w off the coast of Townsvillealls.
+One hundred twenty-five kilometres of reefs offer coral gardens, amazing dropoffs and outer reefs with pinnacles and deep w off the coast of Townsville.

-The most famous reef for scuba divers is the Yongala Wreck, considered on Word’s top ten wreck sitesWord.
+The most famous Reef for scuba divers is the Yongala Wreck, considered one of Word’s top ten wreck sitesWord.

 Considered ideal for night dives, it’s on the continental shelf and in the shape of a perfect circle.
 The options range from soft corals and isolated bommies to branching corals and plate formations.
-Marine life includes a buffet of fish, plus reef sharks, rays and eels.
+Marine life includes a buffet of fish, Reef sharks, rays and eels.

 The SS Yongala wreck continues as one of the World’s Great Wreck scuba dives.

-Advanced scuba divers will see a fantastic variety of reef life, giant sea turtles, manta rays, giant barracuda, sea snakes.
+Advanced scuba divers will see a fantastic variety of Reef life, giant sea turtles, manta rays, giant barracuda, and sea snakes.

 Queensland Groupers are by far the most spectacular fish on the wreck.

-Marine Biologists visiting the SS Yongala claim that the wreck has a wider variety of coral than most reefs.
+Marine Biologists visiting the SS Yongala claim that the wreck has a broader variety of coral than most reefs.

 For Advanced Scuba divers, only the SS Yongala wreck offers amazing dives with abundant marine life.

-Make sure you don’t miss the chance to dive this wreck.
+Make sure you don’t miss the chance to dive into this wreck.